-NOTES: The University of Texas Southwestern Medical Center Police Department provided statistical data for 2016.
-No statistical data was provided for 2015 or 2017.
+NOTES: The University of Texas Southwestern Medical Center Police Department provided statistical data for 2016 and 2018.
+No statistical data was provided 2017.
+The city of Dallas Police Department provided statistical data for 2018.

 SCHOOL OF PUBLIC HEALTH EL PASO REGIONAL CAMPUS